ahuacate/unifibuild/README.md

 And click `Save`

 ### 4.05 Unifi Firewall Groups - CCTV devices
+Here you state all your CCTV camera IP addresses.

 | Create New Group | Value | Notes
 | :--- | :--- | :---